 In Year 7, pupils are placed in a mixed ability tutor group with approximately equal numbers of boys and girls.
-Pupils are taught in these groups for Art, Music, Dance, Drama, Digital Literacy (ICT), Design Technology, History, Geography, Religious Education, Modern Foreign Languages and Personal, Social, Citizenship and Health Education.
+Pupils are taught in these groups for Art, Music, Dance, Drama, Digital Literacy (ICT), Design Technology, Food Technology and Catering, History, Geography, Religious Education, Modern Foreign Languages and Personal, Social, Citizenship and Health Education.
 English, Mathematics, Physical Education and Science ‘set’ the pupils according to their particular ability in these subjects.

 At Key Stage 3 we follow a broad and balanced curriculum which is tailored to the needs of different groups of pupils.
 We offer a range of opportunities in order to challenge and support pupil learning.
 Whilst the nurture pathway provides extra support in literacy and numeracy, the preference curriculum presents the opportunity for deeper learning in humanities and the arts.

 The curriculum pattern provided for Year 10 and 11 pupils closely follows the National Curriculum requirements for Key Stage 4 (14-16) with all pupils studying for qualifications in the core subjects of English, Mathematics, Science, IT and Computing.
 Our broad and balanced curriculum offers pupils choices both within and in addition to the National Curriculum framework.
 This is subject to change in the future as we review the curriculum annually in order to best meet the needs of our pupils.

 Physical Education, Careers, Personal, Social, Citizenship, Religious and Health Education are compulsory non-examination subjects for all.

 We recognise all of our children, as individuals, respect them accordingly and are committed to developing the learning of all pupils, regardless of ability or background.